JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 #### File Transfer

+- Users account keep records of files uploaded and downloaded.
 - Large files are split into chunks to accommodate browser memory constraints.
 - Reassembling file chunks seamlessly on the recipient's end.
 - Receivers can download the file before fully uploaded: streaming / chunking.